 Because a lot of development of object storage concepts happened inside Web 2.0 companies trying to build infinitely large storage infrastructures at the lowest cost, most object storage is based on clusters of commodity servers with internal direct-attached storage.
 There are indeed exceptions to this, most notably DataDirect Networks, and you can certainly use expensive RAID arrays to build an object store, but the rule of thumb is to use commodity hardware.
 Scaling becomes a simple matter of adding additional nodes.
 Data protection is generally accomplished by replicating objects to one or more nodes in the cluster, but there are certainly exceptions to this (e.g., Cleversafe and EMC Atmos both use erasure coding to protect data).

-There is another characteristic of object storage that is critical to understanding its nature.
-Unlike a file or block, you access an object using an HTTP-based REST application programming interface.
+When comparing object, file and block storage, there are a number of ways to look at it.
+One of the key advantages of object storage over the other two is its interface.
+Unlike a file or block, you can access an object using an HTTP-based REST application programming interface.
 These are simple calls such as Get, Put, Delete and a few others.
 Their simplicity is an advantage, but they do require changes to the application that were probably written to use SCSI, CIFS or NFS calls.
 Therein lies the problem.
 There are ways around this, but the cleanest approach is to change the application code to make direct REST-based calls.
 So, in a nutshell, an object store is easy to manage, can scale almost infinitely, transcend geographic boundaries in a single namespace and can carry a ton of metadata, but it is generally lower-performance and may require changes to the application code.